andreipletosu/Assignment-tecnico/README.md

   #### Microsoft.AspNetCore.Authentication.JwtBearer

-  Package used to create a JWT token in order to authenthicate the user and block unregistered and unauthorized users from accessing the `/dashboard`
+  Package used to create a JWT token in order to authenticate the user and block unregistered and unauthorized users from accessing the `/dashboard`

   #### Microsoft.EntityFrameworkCore.(...)